 Bone and soft tissue compressing the nerve are carefully removed

-Confirmation & Closure
+Confirmation & closure

-Fellowship-trained neurosurgeon with expertise in minimally invasive spine surgery
+Fellowship-trained neurosurgeon with expertise in minimally invasive spine surgery.

 Endoscopic lumbar decompression is commonly used to treat lumbar spinal stenosis, disc herniation, radiculopathy (leg pain from nerve compression), and neurogenic claudication (pain with walking due to spinal narrowing).
 Your surgeon will review your imaging to confirm you are a suitable candidate.